Language of instruction:

 Introduction soil quality, water quality, air quality.

-Integrated Ecosystem Assessment in Regional Management ESA-31306 (MSc); Environmental Assessment for Pollution Management ESA-31806 (MSc).
+ESA-31306 Integrated Ecosystem Assessment in Regional Management; ESA-31806 Environmental Assessment for Pollution Management.

-- describe the general procedure of environmental systems analysis;
+- describe the general procedure of environmental systems analysis (in steps);

-- discuss the basic characteristics and techniques of environmental systems analysis;
+- describe the basic characteristics of environmental systems analysis;

-- critically evaluate integrated analyses of complex environmental systems, with special attention to the construction and use of integrated environmental models in international policy-making;
+- describe the importance of the science-policy interface, with special attention to the construction and use of integrated assessment model;

 - participate in discussions;